Puffed Wheat Nutella Bars

-Unfortunately, my mom wouldn’t buy nutella for us to make into sandwiches.
+Unfortunately, my mom wouldn’t buy Nutella for us to make into sandwiches.
 Just not a healthy choice.
 And I don’t make chocolate sandwiches for my kids (or for myself *sigh*) either.
-But every now and then, especially on World Nutella Day, I get a tub and make a tasty nutella treat for us all to enjoy.
+But every now and then, I get a tub and make a tasty nutella treat for us all to enjoy.

 And now, here’s my deliciously easy and tasty Puffed Wheat Nutella Bars Recipe: